 - No jewellery, toys, items from home

 - Independently using the toilet

 - Be able to put on own coat, socks and shoes

-- Twitter @Mrswatson_nur
+- Twitter @HolyTrinity\nur

-- Sharing the books the choose from our library
+- Sharing the books they choose from our library on a daily basis

 Thank you for coming.

 You are the biggest influence in your child's life.